CXH-Research/AquaClarity/README.md

 # 🔮 Dataset

-The comprehensive benchmark dataset is available at [Kaggle](https://www.kaggle.com/datasets/xuhangc/underwaterbenchmarkdataset).
+The dataset is available at [Kaggle](https://www.kaggle.com/datasets/xuhangc/underwaterbenchmarkdataset).

 # ⚙️ Usage